Being Nutritious

 📖 Recipe

 These are easy, delicious, and whole grain muffins!
-Kids and adults will love these super moist treats with no added sugar!
+Kids and adults will love these super moist treats sweetened with dates!

 Course Bread, Breakfast, Brunch, Snack